Easy Sunday Lunch – all cooked in one pot!

 Here is how you can cook a cheap easy Sunday lunch for your roast that is tasty and delicious.
-Best it is a great menu when you don’t want to spend all day in the kitchen cooking.
+Best of all it is a great menu for when you don’t want to spend all day in the kitchen cooking.

 Good cuts of meat to cook long and slow

 There are many cuts of meat you can use including, brisket of beef, pork and shoulder of lamb.
 Have a chat with your butcher who will be able to advise on the type and size of the joint you will need.
 The butcher will also be able to advise you on how to cook it.

 I am a big fan of Slow Cookers – so I often use this when cooking roasts.
 Although it has been pointed out by my butcher that actually I am not roasting I am slow cooking.
 Well frankly I just want to do meals that are simple and tasty so whether it is pot-roasted, slow-cooked, or roasted in the oven I don’t really care.
 I just want the end result to be good.